redicides/unban-manager/README.md

 Ensure that you have properly set up your environment variables and global config.
 These files must be in the **root** directory of the project, outside of the `src` folder, and must be named `.env` and `config.yml` respectively.

+The following permissions **must** be granted in discord for things to work effectively; it is not recommended to give the bot "Administrator":

+- Send Messages
+- Embed Links
+- View Audit Log
+- Ban Members

 ## Initially

 - All of the following commands must be ran on the root directory of the project.